AngleProtocol/angle-docs/new-module/vaults/fees.md

 ### Storing and distributing revenue

 All the revenue from this module is gathered in Treasury contracts.
 The funds are split between a reserve and the Governance according to a parameter that can be set by Governance.
-An `surplusManager` address can then receive the funds, to distribute them to veANGLE holders as interest later.
+Keepers are then in charge of pushing the surplus to a `surplusManager` address, that should distribute them to veANGLE holders as interest later.